Doraemon (character): Doraemon

 In Hiroshi Fujimoto's original 1974 backstory, Doraemon was originally yellow (from paint made of eggs) and had a more high-pitched voice than his current counterpart.
 He was manufactured on 3 September 2112 by the Matsushiba Robot Factory (マツシバ • ロボット • 工場).
 He had his capabilities crippled due to an accidental electrocution.
 Due to his subpar performance in training, he is deemed an inferior outcast by his peers like Nobita, being able to relate to him as a result.
 He was eventually purchased by the poverty-stricken Nobi family, as an infant Sewashi Nobi took a liking to him in addition to his cheap price as a substandard model making him affordable.
 However, his ears were gnawed off by mice, with a surgery leaving him bald further hurting his pride.
 In a state of depression, he accidentally consumed a potion that causes him great sadness, with the resulting tears washing his yellow paint off, resulting in his current appearance.
 This backstory was adapted in the 1995 short film 2112: The Birth of Doraemon (as well as The Doraemons story arc set in the Robot School), though the electrocution was not shown in the former for unknown reasons.
 Sewashi sends Doraemon back in time to care for Nobita in order to improve his life.

 In other media

 French actor Jean Reno portrayed Doraemon in several live-action television commercials throughout 2011 and 2016.
-The advertisement's were created by Toyota and depict the series' characters two decades after they had "grown up".
+The advertisements were created by Toyota and depict the series' characters two decades after they had "grown up".

 Doraemon appeared at the Tokyo video showcase at the 2016 Summer Olympics closing ceremony in anime form with his fellow anime characters Nobita, Shizuka, Gian, Suneo and other Japanese characters such as Captain Tsubasa, Pac-Man and Hello Kitty.
 He later appeared at the video where he helped prime minister Shinzō Abe (dressed up as Mario) by planting a Warp Pipe from Shibuya Crossing to Maracanã Stadium.

 Voice

 Doraemon was voiced by Nobuyo Ōyama from 1979 to 2005.
-Nobuyo Ōyama resigned in 2005 due to health problems and has been voiced by Wasabi Mizuta since 2005.
+Nobuyo Ōyama retired in 2005 due to health problems, and Doraemon has been voiced by Wasabi Mizuta since 2005.